ecmnet/MAVGCL/README.md

   or `java -jar MAVGAnalysis.jar --peerAddress=127.0.0.1` for SITL (jMAVSim)

   or just `java -jar MAVGAnalysis.jar`for a basic demo.
+- Import `demo_data.mgc` or collect data from your vehicle

 **How to deploy on OSX:**